OpenSilver/OpenSilver.Documentation/documentation/in-depth-topics/call-javascript-from-csharp.md

    CSHTML5.Interop.ExecuteJavaScript("alert($0)", messageToDisplay);
 }
 ```
-Note that creating JavaScript code by concatenating strings such as in "alert(" + messageToDisplay + ")" would NOT work, because the JavaScript code needs to exist at compile-time rather than at runtime.

 You can also do it the other way round, that is, call C# from within your JavaScript code

 To call C# from JavaScript, you need to pass a C#-based callback to your "ExecuteJavaScript" code, like in the following C# example: